Search Menu

 Can Any Dog Be a Therapy Dog?

-When evaluating if your dog might be a good candidate for crisis response work temperament is more important than the breed.
-Some programs use specific breeds of dogs like the K-9 Comfort Dog Ministry Golden Retrievers, but any breed of dogs can do this work.
+When considering if your dog might be a good candidate for crisis response work, temperament is more important than breed.
+Some programs, such as K-9 Comfort Dog Ministry Golden Retrievers, use specific breeds of dogs, but any breed of dogs can do this work with proper training.
+Some popular therapy dog breeds include:

-Just because a breed has a reputation of having a disposition that is outgoing and calm doesn’t mean an individual dog will excel or be appropriate for therapy work, or crisis support work.
+Just because a breed has a reputation of having a disposition that is outgoing and calm doesn’t mean an individual dog will excel or be appropriate for therapy or crisis support work.
 A local trainer or therapy dog organization can support you with assessing your dog’s aptitude for this work.

 Are You Ready to Be a Handler?